thecartercenter/nemo/docs/development-setup.md

 1. Send to your device: `adb push myform.xml /sdcard/Android/data/org.odk.collect.android/files/projects/12345/forms/`
 1. Try out form, make changes, repeat.

+#### Viewing Collect error logs

+Sometimes, the Collect app has an error downloading/uploading but doesn't display the actual error message to the user.
+These errors can be extremely hard to diagnose.
+You can find the raw device logs by either:

+1. Use a USB cable to physically connect a phone running the production Collect app to your laptop and use `adb logcat` from your terminal
+   1. Note: These logs will be limited and hard to parse without the source code
+2. Run Collect from source by following the instructions at https://github.com/getodk/collect
+   1. In short: clone the repo and run it on an emulator via Android Studio
+   2. Note: It's best to debug from the latest public release (e.g. `git checkout v2021.3.2`) rather than from their main branch which may have active issues
+   3. Note: These logs will be more useful than USB debugging, and point directly to source code with more context.
+You can also modify the source code in order to provide more context, pause at breakpoints to step through the code, etc.

+Note: from one year to another, the Android ecosystem changes and Collect also modifies their architecture.
+They don't always document upgrade instructions very clearly, so ODK's #collect-code Slack channel can be a good place to get help with error messages on upgrade if you can't figure out what's wrong.

 ### Troubleshooting

 If you ever see `check_yarn_integrity error Integrity check failed` or `Your Yarn packages are out of date!`